 17 S. Idaho Street,

 Originally built as a store in 1910.
 Dooley Perkins converted it into the Ace Theater on February 17, 1946 when it opened with Fred MacMurray in “Pardon My Past”.
-Wendell then had a population of about 2000, with most of its economy revolving around farming.
+Wendell then had a population of about 2,000, with most of its economy revolving around farming.

-During the late 50s Dooley rented the theatre out but continued to live in an apartment at the back of the theatre where he also operated his commercial sign-painting business, which at the time probably became more successful than the theater.
+During the late-1950’s Dooley rented the theater out but continued to live in an apartment at the back of the theater where he also operated his commercial sign-painting business, which at the time probably became more successful than the theater.

-A 1970s photo from the book “Silent Screens” shows the Ace as a thrift store.
-In the 1990s it was twinned with seating listed as 267 and around this time, I believe, it was Called Ace Theatre and Video.
-A Film Daily Year Book from the 50s gives it’s original seating as 480.
+A 1970’s photo from the book “Silent Screens” shows the Ace Theater as a thrift store.
+In the 1990’s it was twinned with seating listed as 267 and around this time, I believe, it was called Ace Theater and Video.
+A Film Daily Year Book from the 1950’s gives it’s original seating as 480.

-It was shuttered in early 2000 and an internet search shows the building to be the headquarters of a theatrical equipment and supply company.
+It was shuttered in early-2000 and an internet search shows the building to be the headquarters of a theatrical equipment and supply company.
 In 2015 plans were promoted to convert the building into a cinematic museum.